ThemeMountain/docs/source/_kant/integrations/stampready.blade.md

 # StampReady Integration

-Sartre Email is integrated with StampReady, so you can use it in their modern email builder.
+Kant Email is integrated with StampReady, so you can use it in their modern email builder.

 <div class="bg-blue-lightest border-l-4 border-blue p-4 mb-4" role="alert" id="prerequisite">
   <p class="font-sans font-bold m-0 text-md text-blue-dark">Prerequisite</p>